-A pounding German rock song about men, this piece could be translated into English.
+A pounding German rock song about men, this piece lists pluses and minuses of the male gender in pretty straightforward fashion.
+It could be translated into English.

 This C&W classic harmonizes just fine for barbershop and has multi-cultural appeal.
 A Spanish translation of the chorus is included.
 Sing both choruses to please a wide audience, even in contest.

 Who knows?
 You could need this one sometime.
 Well, you could.

 Partly in English and partly in German, this song is, well . . . what it is, is . . . different—and great fun!
 The sounds included are a mix of vocal, electronic and mechanical effects.
 And it is contestable too.
 It could be redone for your group to be all in one language or the other.
 The German title is “Mein Bruder macht im Tonfilm die Geräusche.”

 This unique love song is a mix of German and English.
 Have fun lilting along with this tune.

 Stirring but rather specialized, this piece may or may not be for you.